aaviator42/StorX/README.md

 It is technically an abstraction layer on top of SQLite3, and the DB files are essentially just [SQLite3 database files](https://www.sqlite.org/fileformat2.html), so you get the robustness of SQLite, but don't have to actually manually create DBs or formulate complicated queries just to be able to store and retrieve information.
 This also means that it's easy to export the data to other DBs.

- > You can also interface with StorX DB files stored on a different machine over the network.
+ > You can also interface with StorX DB files stored on a different machine over the network/internet.
 Take a look at [StorX-API](https://github.com/aaviator42/StorX-API) and [StorX-Remote](https://github.com/aaviator42/StorX-Remote).

 ## Usage